iced-rs/iced_audio/README.md

 * [x] XYPad

 ## Widgets partially implemented
-* [x] Knob - Due to current limitations of iced, only a simple flat circle style is implemented for now.
+* [x] Knob - Due to current limitations of iced, the texture style is not implemented yet.
 There is also a known bug where input will stop when the mouse leaves the window under some conditions.

 ## Roadmap of planned widgets
 ### Inputs